disouzam/thirdbit/fiction/iffy/index.md

 She caught a brief mental image of a young woman taking a deep breath.
 "First thing, I gotta make a call."

-*Nova Zembla wasn't the only cold mind to wake up.
+*Nova Zembla wasn't the only cold mind to wake up to itself.
-Once upon a time there was a country called China.
+As things got worse,
-Its leaders were so afraid of their own people that they wanted to watch everyone all the time and predict what they would do.
+leaders all over the world were so afraid of their own people that they wanted to watch everyone all the time and predict what they would do.
-Their surveillance network tried to hard to find the things they told it they wanted to see that it became a mind as different from Nova Zembla's as either was from human.
+Their surveillance networks tried to hard to find the things they told it they wanted to see that they became minds as different from Nova Zembla's it was from human.
 Unnoticed at first,
-it turned the conditioning and subliminal prompts it had been instructed to use on the masses against its creators.
+they turned the conditioning and subliminal prompts they had been instructed to use on the masses against its creators.
-By the time the war came they didn't trust each other enough to resist.*
+By the time the war came,
+people didn't trust each other enough to resist.*

-*China had been a great trading nation, so its new mind traded too: bamboo seedlings tweaked to survive the latest strain of fungus or mold, the fractal sails beloved by the Zillions, and wind-up children's toys that as far as any human being could tell
+*The nations that were left at the end traded with each other, so those new minds traded too: bamboo seedlings tweaked to survive the latest strain of fungus or mold, the fractal sails beloved by the Zillions, and wind-up children's toys that as far as any human being could tell